A Lady with Worms Crawling Out of Her Skin – An Unusual Case

 After two hours, with the early results in hand, the four of them, internist, resident, intern, and medical student, discussed where to send her next.
 It was unlikely that anything would come back from the pending labs to explain the chief complaint of “worms”.
 But this General internal Medicine gang had hit a brick wall with no ideas.
 Maybe Dermatology?
 No, the internists found nothing for the docs in Dermatology to see.
 Probably they should refer her next to Infectious Diseases.
 Yeah, right, there’s that doc in Infectious Diseases who knows a lot about tropical infections and infestations, like parasites, like worms that get into people.
 The team writes down her medical history, the resident records her physical exam, the intern fills out the needed paperwork, and they send it all off to the scheduling desk to make an appointment with Parasitology in Infectious Diseases.

 Wriggling Into and Out Of Parasitology

-The main guy, the parasitologist who knows this stuff, is on vacation, so they schedule her for the next week.
-She has to go back to Las Vegas then come back to the clinic.
+That main guy, the parasitologist who knows this stuff, was on vacation, so they schedule her for the next week.
+She has to go home to Las Vegas then come back to the clinic.
 The internist does instruct her that, if a worm comes out before her appointment in parasitology she should try to collect it in a bottle and bring it to show the Infectious Disease staff.
-She returns the next week, no worm in a bottle, because no new ones have wiggled out.
+She returns the next week, no worm in a bottle, because no new ones had wiggled out.
 The parasitologist hears her story and does his physical exam.
 He did get one valuable piece of information that had not come out before.
 The worms only seem to come out of her forearms and hands.
 He examines her forearms and hands with a magnifying headlamp.
 The skin is roughened more than it should be for her age but no sign of worms.